vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 </pre>

 Update all 8.8M passages with colbert tensor data.
-Note that we stream through using *bunzip2* as the uncompressed representation is large.
+Note that we stream through using *bunzip2* as the uncompressed representation is large (JSON is not the best format for storing tensor data).

 <pre>
-$ docker exec vespa bash -c 'bunzip2 -c /MSMARCO/sample-feed/colbert-document-tensors.jsonl.bz2 | java -jar /opt/vespa/lib/jars/vespa-http-client-jar-with-dependencies.jar \
+$ docker exec vespa bash -c 'bunzip2 -c /MSMARCO/sample-feed/colbert-passages-p*.bz2 | java -jar /opt/vespa/lib/jars/vespa-http-client-jar-with-dependencies.jar \
      --host localhost --port 8080'
 </pre>

 ## Ranking Evaluation using Ms Marco Passage Ranking *dev*

 ## Create your own submission